Minimal Invasive intervention – repair, restore or conserve? The Ingraham Huron | A Case in Point

 RS Ingraham movement (4)

-Collectors are always looking for a completely untouched clock but an antique clock in pristine condition that has never been meddled with is a rare find.
-Using this clock as an example, a repair might take away from the value of the clock while restoration might increase it’s desirability (and value).
+Collectors are always on the hunt for untouched examples, but finding an antique clock that has never been altered is rare.
+Using this clock as an example, a repair might reduce its originality—and thus its value—while a proper restoration could increase both its appeal and desirability.

-• Is undoing the “damage” caused by a previous poor repair defined as an overly invasive procedure?
+• Is undoing the “damage” caused by an earlier poor repair considered an overly invasive procedure?

-• If the repair was done shortly after the clock was made, it was a proper repair and was clearly documented as markings inside the clock case should it be left untouched?
+• If the repair was done shortly after the clock was made and clearly documented, should it be left untouched?

-• Is the poor repair part of it’s historical provenance and should the clock be left as-is?
+• Is a poor repair part of the clock’s historical provenance, and should it remain as-is?

-• In the case of the above clock, does eliminating all of the solder qualify as a minimal invasive intervention?
+• In the case of the Ingraham Huron, does removing all the solder qualify as minimal invasive intervention?

-• Will a repair enhance or decrease the value of the clock?
+• Will the repair enhance or diminish the clock’s value?

-• Would not doing the repair / restoration be considered conservation?
+• Would choosing not to repair or restore it be considered conservation?

 1. Ron,